 Coaching and counselling for apprentices and training companies

 In 2012 the Ministry of Economy in tandem with the Ministry of Labour initiated a coaching scheme for apprentices and training companies, which was piloted in 2012 and 2013.
 Based on the results of an accompanying evaluation, in 2014 the decision was taken to continue with this measure and extend it to the whole of Austria.
-Since October 2015 this measure is offered nationwide.
+Since October 2015 this measure has been offered nationwide.
 The coaching programme aims to support apprentices and training companies during training.
-The goal is to facilitate positive completion of the apprenticeship-leave exam and enhance the quality of apprenticeship training, thus counteracting training dropouts in particular.
+The goal is to facilitate positive completion of the apprenticeship-leave exam and enhance the quality of apprenticeship training, thus counteracting training drop-outs in particular.

 For more information: